moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 <h3>1.
 Exonic reads (≈90% in sample KO_SRR13633857)</h3>

+**When RNA is transcribed, introns get spliced out, and exons are stitched together. → mature mRNA contain exons not introns**

 These fall inside annotated **exons** — the protein-coding or mature transcript parts of genes.

 Typical RNA types here: